TakayukiNagamine/FastTrack-Workshop/README.md

 The highlight of using FastTrack is that it enables you to extract formant frequencies from multiple files automatically.
-So, skipping all the preparation, here is one thing that you can expect from FastTrack:
+So, skipping all the preparation, here are what you can expect from FastTrack:

 -   FastTrack does a lot of regressions and chooses the best analysis out of multiple candidates automatically.
 It can also return images